matters-in-media-art/mattersinmediaart.org/sustaining-your-collection.md

 Digital Preservation is a relatively new and rapidly evolving field, but there are already a number of established standards for the management of digital objects and metadata.
 Adhering to these standards helps ensure that your files can be correctly identified and interpreted in the future, and that you will be able to share information about your collection between different systems.

-The most widely recognised standard for digital preservation is the <a href="http://www.oclc.org/research/publications/library/2000/lavoie-oais.html">Open Archival Information System (OAIS)</a>, developed by NASA and approved as an international standard in 2003.
-OAIS is a conceptual framework that defines the entities that make up an archive.
-Defining your designated community and ensuring that objects can be accessed and understood by this community are important concepts.
-The Trusted Digital Repository checklist is a useful tool for measuring your systems against the OAIS standard.
+If you are a newcomer to the digital preservation landscae, you may want to review some core concepts and documents.
+The most widely recognised standard for digital preservation is the <a href="http://www.oclc.org/research/publications/library/2000/lavoie-oais.html">Open Archival Information System (OAIS)</a>, developed by Consultative Committee for Space Data Systems and approved as an international standard in 2003 and revised in 2012 (<a href="http://public.ccsds.org/publications/archive/650x0m2.pdf">ISO14721:2012</a>).
+OAIS describes in high-level terms how a digital repository should function.
+Far from being a technical document, it simply describes what digital repositories do, and it essentially established some of the key concepts and terminology that you will very often see in digital preservation literature.
+Newer tools such as the Trusted Repositories Audit and Certification (<a href="https://www.crl.edu/sites/default/files/d6/attachments/pages/trac_0.pdf">TRAC</a>) checklist help those with digital repositories measure their systems against the OAIS standard.

 Recording information about your collection in a standardised way will help ensure that the information can be accessed and understood in the future.
 It will also mean that systems will recognise this information and be able to use, share and index it.

+It is possible to document each of your digital objects without leveraging metadata standards and without using a packaging tool.
+This would involve entering technical information about your files into a database of some kind, and generating some information, such as checksums, manually and one file at a time.
+It can save time and reduce data entry errors to use metadata and packaging standards.
+There are tools that can collect your digital files, checksums, and essential metadata into a “package” that’s ready to archive.
+Other tools will help you organize the data you collect, so that the same kind of information is consistently stored in the same place for every file, using consistent terminology.

 Examples of metadata and packaging standards are:

-BagIt - A standard developed by the Library of Congress for the packaging of files with critical metadata, such as checksum information
+<a href="https://tools.ietf.org/html/draft-kunze-bagit-13">Bagit</a> - A standard developed by the Library of Congress for the packaging of files with critical metadata, such as checksum information

 <a href="http://dublincore.org/">Dublin Core</a> - A standard for recording descriptive metadata